 According to the US edition of the 2018 Global Mobile Consumer Survey from Deloitte, Americans view their smartphones about 14 billion times per day — an average of 52 looks per user.
-Here in Europe, statistics are likely to be as high.
+In Europe, statistics are likely to be as high.

 Work-Life, Private Life – We’re Always Connected

-Today, we live in an always-on, 24/7 digital world, not just at home but at work too.
 One Deloitte study reveals that 84% of US workers use their personal phones during working hours.
-YouGov in the UK shares that 75% of workers in the UK check their phones while at work, while a survey from Udemy shares that 36% of millennials say they spend 2 or more hours per workday looking at their phones for personal activities.
+Tech Jury shares a YouGov study that shows 75% of workers in the UK check their phones while at work, while a survey from Udemy reveals that 36% of millennials say they spend two or more hours per workday looking at their phones for personal activities.
 So, if employers want to reach and engage their workforce, they best connect with them on the device that’s always with them.

 Have an important company message to communicate?
-Need to send a reminder about upcoming benefit enrolment dates?
+Need to send a reminder about upcoming benefit enrollment dates?
 Want to increase participation for a particular benefit?
 Want to make employees more aware of their total reward?
-Reach them where they are – on their phone.
+Reach employees where they are – on their phone.

-According to Global Mobile Workforce Update, it’s expected that more than 42% of the global workforce will be mobile by 2022.
-Therefore, as we explain in our Employee Experience e-book, more and more employers are heeding the call, offering employee mobile apps and other interactive, customisable digital experiences so their workforce can stay connected, engaged and empowered.
+Before the coronavirus outbreak, according to Global Mobile Workforce Update, it’s expected that more than 42% of the global workforce will be mobile by 2022.
+That figure is now likely to have increased.
+Therefore, as we explain in our Employee Experience e-book, more and more employers are heeding the call, offering employee mobile apps and other interactive, customizable digital experiences so their workforce can stay connected, engaged and empowered.

 A Tool for Recruitment and Retention